Medicine Without Medicine: The Radical Cure of a Beloved Cult Doctor

 This led to Sarno's first breakthrough: structural abnormalities rarely seemed to cause pain.

-In fact, if we did an MRI of our entire body, we’d find a handful of structural anomalies, random nodules, cysts and maybe even that house key we thought we lost.
+If we did an MRI of our entire body, we’d find a handful of structural anomalies, random nodules, cysts, and maybe even that house key we thought we lost.
 Things that are amiss, but don’t cause us any pain at all.

 Goddamn post-war America.

-He recognized that the 1960s was marked by a period of significant societal change, rising economic pressures, and increasing perfectionism in the workplace.
-More people worked desk jobs, there were higher expectations for career success, and pressure mounted to maintain a particular lifestyle - but emotions?
-Those needed to be suppressed in order to maintain a professional demeanor.
+He recognized that the 1960s were marked by significant societal change, rising economic pressures, and increasing perfectionism in the workplace.
+More people worked desk jobs, there were higher expectations for career success, and pressure mounted to maintain a particular lifestyle, but emotions?
+Those needed to be suppressed to maintain a professional demeanor.

-The epidemic of chronic back pain wasn't caused by a sudden change in human anatomy; it was triggered by mounting psychological pressure in an increasingly demanding society.
+A sudden change in human anatomy didn't cause the epidemic of chronic back pain; it was triggered by mounting psychological pressure in an increasingly demanding society.

 Sarno noticed something about his patients: those who trusted him tended to improve, while skeptics often remained in pain.
 This insight led him to explore psychological factors in chronic pain.